Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 - **Datasets:**
     - Download `finaldataset.zip` from GitHub.
     - Download `MSFD.zip` from GitHub.
-    - Place both in the `datasets/` directory.
+    - Place both in the same directory as the repository.

 ---